MCW Global Young Leaders Access Program 2020 (Fully-funded to the US)

 - MCW Global requires all participants to pay for on the ground costs, including passport, visa, and in-country ground transportation fees.
 (Not applicable for U.S. based participants.)

-Demonstrate commitment to their community
+Applicants should demonstrate commitment to their community

 Identify an issue in their community to address